Home

 In the following task you will manually change the model parameters of a linear decision boundary and visualize the results.

-, which, given an $x_1$-coordinate and the model parameters $w$ = [$w_0$, $w_1$, $w_2$], returns the corresponding $x_2$-value according to:x_values
+1. Implement the function linear_boundary , which, given an $x_1$-coordinate and the model parameters $w$ = [$w_0$, $w_1$, $w_2$], returns the corresponding $x_2$-value according to:

-below provides the $x_1$-values (x-coordinates) over which the boundary will be plotted.
+1. The array x_values below provides the $x_1$-values (x-coordinates) over which the boundary will be plotted.
 The model parameters $w_0$, $w_1$, and $w_2$ define the position and slope of the boundary.
-Use the linear_boundary
+Use the linear_boundary function to generate points for the decision boundary by implementing the following steps:

-with the manually selected model parameters. x_values
+• Create an array w with the manually selected model parameters.

 """